This article was originally published on June 18, 2012 and has been updated to include current product information.

 Since many digital SLR shooters rarely venture into the range of slow shutter speeds, it’s helpful to remember that with all Canon EOS cameras, any shutter speed of one full second or longer is indicated by two “quote marks” after the number displayed in the viewfinder and on the body’s information panel.
 In other words:

-- 5" = five full seconds shutter speed
+- 4" = four full seconds shutter speed

 When manually dialing-in shutter speeds for fireworks, most users will want to see speeds with the two digital quote marks displayed after the number.
 Remember, the longer the shutter speed, the longer the trails of light for each fireworks burst will be in your images.